python-metar/python-metar/README.md

 Author
 ------

-The `python-metar` library was orignally authored by [Tom Pollard](https://github.com/tomp) on May 2, 2009 and is now maintained by contributers on Github.
+The `python-metar` library was orignally authored by [Tom Pollard](https://github.com/tomp) in January 2005, and is now maintained by contributers on Github.

 Installation
 ------------------------------------------------------------------------